GluuFederation/docs-ce-prod/docs/source/operation/custom-design.md

 ```
 Resources from this folder will be loaded at next service restart.

+!!!
+Note
+    This allow to customize oxAuth/Identity resources only.
+New messages bundles applications not read automatically.

 Sub-directories `custom/pages` have a special purpose.
 They enable overriding exploded `xhtml` pages from the unpacked WAR archive.
 The path to exploded war conforms to following scheme:

 ```